DI001

 DI006

-`IServiceProvider` / `IServiceScopeFactory` / keyed provider stored in static fields or properties, including `Lazy<T>` wrappers around those provider types.
+`IServiceProvider` / `IServiceScopeFactory` / keyed provider stored in static fields or properties, including common wrappers, mutable/immutable/frozen dictionary value caches, recursive dictionary values, and simple holder types that only wrap a provider.

 Severity: Warning · Code fix: Yes